lizhangecon/lizhangecon.github.io/research.md

 layout: page
 ---

+<font face="仿宋" color=red size=4>这是红色4号宋体</font>

 ## Working Papers

 1. Is a Better School Better for All?
 Evidence from Elite Education in China (with Lunyu Xie).
 Available at SSRN: [http://ssrn.com/abstract=4038574](http://ssrn.com/abstract=4038574)
- -- 2021 CES Annual Conference Best Student Paper: Honorable Mentions
+    - <font size = 5>2021 CES Annual Conference Best Student Paper: Honorable Mentions</font>

 ## Work in Progress

-1. Consumption Insurance and Migration Decision in Rural China (with [Yucheng Wang](https://yuchengwang.weebly.com))
+1. Rural Labor Allocation, Risk Insurance, and Temporary Migration (with [Yucheng Wang](https://yuchengwang.weebly.com))
 2. Trade Liberalization and Intergenerational Education Mobility: Evidence from China (with Jingxuan Du)

 ## Publications

 1. Across a Few Prohibitive Miles: The Impact of the Anti-Poverty Relocation Program in China (with Lunyu Xie and Xinye Zheng).
-2023. **Journal of Development Economics**, 160, 102945.
+2023. **_Journal of Development Economics_**, 160, 102945.
--- previously circulated entitled "Moving to Opportunity: The Effects of the Targeted Poverty Alleviation Relocation Program in China"
+    - previously circulated entitled "Moving to Opportunity: The Effects of the Targeted Poverty Alleviation Relocation Program in China"

 ### Pre-Doctoral Publications